apacheignite/documentation/persistence/distributed-persistent-store.md

 [/block]
 The Persistent Store is an ACID-compliant distributed store.

 Every transactional update that comes to the store is appended to the WAL first.
 The update is uniquely defined with an ID.
-All this means that a cluster can always be recovered to the latest successfully committed transaction in case of a crash or restart.
+All this means that a cluster can always be recovered to the latest successfully committed transaction or an atomic update ​in case of a crash or restart.
 [block:api-header]
 {
   "title": "SQL Support"